 Solution To High Level of Acid Water

-One of the best and quickest solutions is to get something that will neutralise the acidity of the water.
+One of the best and quickest solutions is to get something that will neutralise the acidity.
 For instance get a soda ash injection in the well to raise the pH.
 Another option is to buy an acid neutralizing filter to neutralise the acidity.
 Finally, you can consider replacing metal pipes with NSF-approved ones.
 This makes an environment that is less welcoming to acid water.

 Consequences of doing nothing